azadbolour/boardgame/scala-server/README.md

+- Removing height and width from scala.

+- Remove from UI.

+- Remove from Haskell.

 - SBT compilation for play2 is disabled by default.

 - The intellij play configuration is messed up and I am wasting